Vicky Cristina Barcelona: Cast

 Spanish actor Joan Pera, who dubbed Allen's voice in the Spanish-language versions of his previous films, makes a cameo appearance.

 Production

-In 2007, controversy arose in Catalonia over the public funding granted to the film, as the high-profile film was presumed not to have needed it; Barcelona's city hall provided one million euro and the Generalitat de Catalunya (Government of Catalonia) half a million, or ten percent of the film's budget.
+In 2007, controversy arose in Catalonia over the public funding granted to the film, as the high-profile film was presumed not to have needed it; Barcelona's city hall provided one million euro and the Generalitat de Catalunya (Government of Catalonia) half a million, totaling ten percent of the film's budget.

-This was the third time Allen and Johansson had worked together, following Match Point (2005) and Scoop (2006).
-This also marked the second time Hall and Johansson had worked together, the first time being in The Prestige (2006).
+This was the third time Woody Allen and Scarlett Johansson had worked together, following Match Point (2005) and Scoop (2006).
+This also marked the second time Rebecca Hall and Johansson had worked together, the first time being in The Prestige (2006).

 The film featured several paintings by Catalan artist Agustí Puig and included several examples of the work of architect Antoni Gaudí, including his Park Güell.